-- ▶ Press the Tool list soft key - > The control displays the tool list.
+Tool Press the Tool list soft key

+List > The control displays the tool list.

-Use the Pocket down and Pocket up soft keys to select the desired line in the turret list
+Pocket down Use the Pocket down and Pocket up soft keys to select the desired line in the turret list

+Pocket up

-▶ Select the desired tool in the tool table
+ł Select the desired tool in the tool table

-- ▶ Press the Load tool soft key - > The selected tool is loaded into the turret list. - Transfer all required tools to the turret list
+Load Press the Load tool soft key

+tool > The selected tool is loaded into the turret list.

+Transfer all required tools to the turret list

+Back Press the Back soft key

+1.00 Press the Save soft key

+Save > The control saves the turret assignment list to the

+- elected tool is loaded into the turret list.

+- fer all required tools to the turret list

+- the Back soft key

-- Press the Save soft key - The control saves the turret assignment list to the TURRET section in the NC program.
+- the Save soft key

+- ontrol saves the turret assignment list to the TURRET section in the NC program.
-Turret list

-Further information: "Tool programming", Page 91

-■ Tools

-Structure of an NC program

-Further information: "Program section code", Page 80
+- Turret list - Further information: "Tool programming", Page 93 - Tools Further information: User's Manual - Structure of an NC program Further information: "Program section code", Page 82